Merkel backs China's market status, but homework required

-HEFEI, China Chancellor Angela Merkel said Germany favoured granting China "market economy status" in principle - a shift that would make it harder for the EU to protect local industry from Chinese competition - but said Beijing still had work to do.
+HEFEI, China German Chancellor Angela Merkel said Germany, in principle, favored granting China "market economy status" - a shift that would make it harder for the EU to protect local industry from Chinese competition - but said Beijing still had work to do.

-The European Union and other members of the World Trade Organization (WTO) have to decide at the end of 2016 whether to grant China "market economy status" (MES).
+The European Union and other World Trade Organization (WTO) members need to decide whether to grant China "market economy status" (MES) at the end of 2016.

-During her two-day visit to China, Merkel said on Friday that the world's second biggest economy still had some work to do before it could be granted MES and the status would also be subject to checks by the European Commission.
+During her two-day visit to China, Merkel said on Friday that China still had to some work to do before it could be granted MES and the status would also be subject to checks by the European Commission.

 "Germany supports, in general, China's claim to get the market economy status.
 At the same time China has to do some homework, for example in the area of public procurement," Merkel said while visiting the eastern Chinese city of Hefei.